goblinengine/goblin/README.md

 [Goblin Engine](https://goblinengine.github.io) is a custom build of [Godot Engine](https://godotengine.org) created for educational and personal use.
 It provides additional functionality not officially supported.

 The goal of this project is multifold:
-- Implement useful features from scratch or from PRs, Godot forks, modules or adapt GDNative addons into modules so they can be shipped with the engine
+- Implement useful features from scratch or from PRs, Godot forks, modules or adapt addons into C++ modules so they can be shipped with Goblin
-- Make minor changes to core without breaking compatibility
-- Maintain full compatibility with latest Godot 3.x branch
+- Full compatibility with latest Godot 3.x branch
+- Minor quality of life changes to core without breaing compatibility
-- Most of the custom functionality is added as a `goblin` module which can be disabled at any time.
+- New features are added to the `goblin` module which can be disabled at any time by passing   `module_goblin_enabled=no`

-- Keep the engine lean and high performance focusing on the essentials.
+There are are some Goblin features that stand out the most:
+- `eval()` built in global method that evaluates string expressions
+- `Rand` singleton that can be used from anywhere and which provides additional functionality such as ability to roll dice, select a random element from an iterable, generate guids, generate random colors and more
+- Includes `SQLite` module in all editor and server builds
+- `MidiPlayer` that allows playing `.midi` files using SoundFont2 `.sf2` sample files
+- `IndexedImage` that provides pseudo indeed pallete graphics
+- Shader `import` functionality that allows creating shader libraries
+- `Voxel` module for building Minecraft type blocky worlds
+- `Thread pool` module that makes working with threads much easier

 Please have a look at list of [Goblin Changes](https://github.com/goblinengine/goblin/blob/main/CHANGELOG.md) to find out more details.

 ## Builds

-Note that at this time Goblin has no official releases since is very new.

 You can download test builds [from here](https://github.com/goblinengine/goblin/actions).

-All test builds use [thin LTO](http://blog.llvm.org/2016/06/thinlto-scalable-and-incremental-lto.html) which is practically same as the speed/size of a full official release, have no debug symbols and provide a release template and an editor if supported for each platform.
-The builds are created automatically by GitHub in a sterile environment but are not signed making certain OSes complain.
-They might not run on M1 macs at all without Gatekeeper disabled.
-A workaround is to run them in Rosetta mode.
+All editor builds use [thin LTO](http://blog.llvm.org/2016/06/thinlto-scalable-and-incremental-lto.html) and all templates use full lto.
+Each platform provides a template and editor if supported.
+The builds are created automatically by GitHub in a sterile environment but are not signed making certain OSes complain.They might not run on M1 macs at all without Gatekeeper disabled.

 Goblin will not provide any Mono builds since the goal is to keep the engine lean and compact.
 The focus is primarily on GDScript and GDNative ecosystem.